 Qiangfei Xia | Electrical and Computer Engineering | UMass Amherst

-Dr. Xia is an associate professor of Electrical & Computer Engineering at UMass Amherst and head of the Nanodevices and Integrated Systems Lab .
+Dr. Xia is a professor of Electrical & Computer Engineering at UMass Amherst and head of the Nanodevices and Integrated Systems Lab .

 Before joining UMass in Oct.
 2010, he spent 3 years as a research associate at Hewlett Packard Laboratories (HP Labs).